ibm-cloud-docs/appid/relatedlinks.md

 # Discover
 {: #rellinks}

-You can use the following related links and Samples to learn more about and interact with {{site.data.keyword.appid_full}}.
+You can use the following related links and samples to learn more about and interact with {{site.data.keyword.appid_full}}.
 {: shortdesc}

 Getting started?
 Try walking through our [video tutorials](https://www.youtube.com/watch?v=EZWl1ij3dAE&list=UUdWhdi8GES-V-TFuTwjobrA){: external}.